tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - MSet
 - Bag
 - MBag
+- Lazy
 - Fun
 - Regex
-- Range
-- Date
-- Sys
-- Chan
 - Ma
 - Work
-- Lazy
-- Term
-- File
-- Dir
-- Pipe
+- Chan
 - Socket
 - Socket::Work
 - Proc
 - Proc::Work
+- Pipe
+- File
+- Dir
+- Date
+- Sys
+- Term

+**NB**: Take note of the following conventions about syntax definition

+- `[ X ]` implies X is optional
+- `|` implies alternation, that's `A | B` signifies either `A` or `B`
+- `...` implies the previous element be it optional or not, can occur multiple times
+- Word tokens fully written in capital letters are self documentary, for example we have `CODE`

 # Blocks and Flow Controls

 We separate statements with a generic newline or a semicolon in case we have more than one statement on a single line.

 1. Blocks

+`[ LABEL: ] { CODE }`

 ```
 say 1